BerkeleyAutomation/IL_ROS_HSR/Getting_Started.md

 # Getting Started

-Here, I go through the exact process of connecting to the HSR.
+Here is the exact process I go through to connect to the HSR, and to test moving its arm.

 First, ensure the robot is on.
 Then, hit the red e-stop, wait a few seconds, and release.
 The wrist should look firm when it's ready.

-Then, make a virtualenv that can connect to the HSR and test moving its arm.
-It worked for me.
+Make a virtualenv with the `--system-site-packages` option:

 ```
 seita@hermes1:~$ virtualenv --system-site-packages --python=python2 seita-venvs/py2-hsr-extensions